raspberrypilearning/zombie-apocalypse-map/en/step_6.md

 --- /hints ---

 + Now we will add some code to "listen" for clicks on the map.
-When a click is detected, we will call the function we just created to place a marker.
+When a click is detected, we will call the function we just created to place a marker at the location of the click.
 Locate the `initMap()` function and add the following code inside the function - this means after the other code in the function but before the closing `}`.

 ```javascript
 zombie_map.addListener('click', function(e) {